rppicomidi/pico-usb-host-msc-demo/README.md

 # pico-usb-host-msc-demo
 A CLI-driven demo of a Raspberry Pi Pico operating as a USB Mass Storage Class Host

+This demo supports up to 4 USB flash drives connected through a hub to the RP2040 USB port.
+The demo uses a terminal-based command line interpreter to access the drives.
+It supports only one logical unit per drive.
+Drives are identified by drive number, 0-3.

 This project uses the pico-sdk, the very latest tinyusb library, and the elm-chan fatfs file system to implement the USB Host MSC.